datuhealth/idiomatic-css/README.md

   when many people are contributing to it.
 * Strictly enforce the agreed-upon style.
 * If in doubt when deciding upon a style use existing, common patterns.
+* Don't worry about optimization.
+Grunt, CSSMin, and CSSLint will do that for you.
+Keep it readable.

 <a name="whitespace"></a>